With cloud computing, the infrastructure, development resources, and applications can be obtained as needed. Cloud security goes even further.

 Availability of applications and data from the cloud security perspective

 Cloud security is more than technology: Secure transformation is only possible with strong, experienced partners

 What is merely a business idea today can be big business in a year's time.
 The Internet makes it possible.
 However, the provider's ICT resources must be capable of growing along with the influx of customers and users.
 Otherwise, success can quickly become an excessive burden.
 With cloud computing, enterprises and other institutions can obtain infrastructures up to software-as-a-service as required.
 However, transferring data and processes to the cloud requires trust.
 Moreover, a lot of experience is needed to migrate legacy IT to the cloud without interrupting operations.
 Data protection, data security, and compliance requirements must be carefully observed.
 In other words: Cloud computing must also be cloud security.

 "Ultimately, success depends on whether cloud service providers can assuage the concerns of users."

 Markus Vehlow, PwC.

-According to the 2013 BMP report, 81 percent of German enterprises find cloud computing to be indispensable for process optimization.
+Cloud computing is indispensable for process optimization.
 Nevertheless, many issues must be considered before going ahead.
 A strong partner helps enterprises to analyze the opportunities and risks of cloud services.
 A strong partner ensures that, within the scope of their cloud transformation, customers comply with data protection laws, tax regulations, and audit requirements.
 A strong partner can tell his customers exactly in which country and in which data centers their data are located.
 Secure access and identity management are vital to control access to the data center and to the data stored there.
 This is imperative for establishing cloud security at this level.